Political and economic analyst. ETA terrorist attack survivor

-Eduardo Madina is an experienced Spanish politician and ETA terrorist attack survivor.
+Eduardo Madina is a political and economic analyst.
+He is known for his political trajectory and for being a survivor of an attack by the terrorist group ETA.
 He was an appointed MP between 2004 and 2017, having served in relevant positions within the Spanish Socialist Party PSOE.
 Nowadays he is the director of the Kreab Research Unit, a job he combines with the academia and regular contributions in various Spanish media.

 As a speaker, Madina analyzes the current political and economic scenario in great detail.
-Moreover, his own tragic relation with terrorism combined with his insights on politics make him a great keynote speaker on terrorist conflicts.
+Moreover, his own relation with terrorism combined with his insights on politics make him a great keynote speaker on terrorism and conflicts.
 His deep knowledge on Spanish terrorist group ETA, along with his personal wish for dialogue makes his talks an unforgettable, noteworthy event.
 Furthermore, he also speaks about overcoming hardships.

 Madina had been affiliated to the PSOE from an early age, which led him to gain political relevance in his region, Euskadi.
-When serving as a PSOE councilman in 2002, ETA targeted him with a car bomb; a shocking attack that resulted in the amputation of his left leg.
-Due to this, not only was he forced to abandon his promising sports career but his mother suffered from a depression that would eventually cause her demise only 10 months after the attack.
+When serving as a PSOE councilman in 2002, ETA targeted him with a car bomb.
 Further from hiding from the public arena, Madina endured all the hardships and continued his career in politics.
 By 2004 he was appointed member of the Spanish Parliament.
 While serving as MP, he was member of the federal direction board of his party, being later appointed as General Secretary of the PSOE at the Parliament, a position he held from 2009 to 2014.

 He is a Contemporary History graduate from Deusto University and holds a master in European Integration and International Relations (País Vasco University).
 He has worked in the European Parliament and has lectured on International Relations and European Building in many universities.
 In 2003 he was awarded the Spanish Medal for Constitutional Merit.